What do I know about pain and suffering, you ask?

 Personally, I’ve been very lucky.
 I have a bunch of allergies, but none very serious, and the worst medical situations I’ve had were a traffic accident that led to a very serious concussion and a broken nose (in my teens) and pneumonia (in early 2017).
 I’ve also undergone a simple procedure to drain my sinuses (in my early 20s).
 Oh, and I have pigment dispersion syndrome, a fairly mechanical eye condition that is a high risk factor for glaucoma.
 I don’t have children of my own, by the way.

-I was born in 1960 – I am a Libra – and am the eldest of three daughters; we are 3 years and 6 years apart (and a universe, it seems).
-My mother had a miscarriage after me, a baby boy who would have been called Paul, which is why the name of my teddy bear was Paul.
+I was born in 1960 – I am a Libra – and am the eldest of three daughters; we are 3 years and 6 years apart.
+(And spiritually speaking, a universe…) My mother first had a miscarriage after me, a baby boy who would have been called Paul, which is why the name of my teddy bear was Paul.
 (I didn’t name him.)
 Shortly after my birth or my sister’s birth – I don’t remember which it was; she told me about this much later – my mother found a lump in one of her breasts.
 She was told it was just a swollen milk gland and went on with her life.

 There is a possibility that my mother was given DES (diethylstilbestrol) after that miscarriage.
 Both my sisters (and I) are cancer-free, to my knowledge.
 My sister has had two C-sections, however, and in theory, DES may have played a role in my mother’s illness, if it was given to her, though even then, it is only associated with a modestly increased risk of breast cancer.

 As my mother’s was the only case of breast cancer in my maternal family that I am aware of, there clearly doesn’t seem to be a particular gene involved.
 My sisters and I have long passed the age at which my mother contracted breast cancer.